1046prt/BrandHub/README.md

 - Refined the layout for better mobile responsiveness.
 - Enhanced visual styles for brand cards with hover effects.
 - Improved overall design aesthetics to align with modern UI trends.
 - I have updated all the styles and made it a responsive design for all the brands and also made the CSS design change into the login page and the about us page.
+- I have added a button to allow users to add brands, along with some categories and their related brands.
+Additionally, I have updated the CSS and JavaScript.

 ### JavaScript Updates:
 - Optimized the search functionality to improve real-time search accuracy.